EinMix: universal toolkit for advanced MLP architectures¶

 )

-You may also like independent implementation of MLPMixer from Phil Wang.
+You may also check another implementation of MLPMixer from Phil Wang.

 Phil solves the issue by repurposing nn.Conv1d